edriso/journal-rest-api/README.md

 ### To Start The App

-In the backend folder run `npm install` then `npm start`.
+- In the 'backend' folder run `npm install` then `npm start`.

-After that open an html file from dist folder in the frontend.
+- Then, in the 'frontend' folder open an html file from 'dist' folder.

 #### Client is able to: